Microsoft revamps Bing search engine to use artificial intelligence

 Updated February 7, 2023 at 3:31 PM ET

-REDMOND, Wash. — Microsoft unveiled a new version of its Bing search engine on Tuesday that incorporates cutting-edge artificial intelligence technology, and which company executives hope will dethrone Google as the No. 1 search service.
+REDMOND, Wash. — Microsoft unveiled a new version of its Bing search engine on Tuesday that incorporates cutting-edge artificial intelligence technology, which company executives hope will help it eventually dethrone Google as the No. 1 search service.

-Microsoft is teaming up with OpenAI, the San Francisco research lab behind ChatGPT, to retool Bing so that it can handle more complicated queries alongside providing factual information.
+Microsoft is teaming up with OpenAI, the San Francisco research lab behind ChatGPT, to revamp Bing so that it can handle more complicated queries alongside providing factual information.

 "It's a new day for search," said Microsoft CEO Satya Nadella in an announcement made at the company's headquarters on Tuesday.
 "In fact, a race starts today in terms of what you can expect."

-Microsoft's announcement that it's doubling down on what is considered the hottest new technology is a direct challenge to Google, which has dominated online search for decades.
-Google controls about 90% of the search market.
+Microsoft's announcement that it is doubling down on what is considered the hottest new technology is a direct challenge to Google, the dominant player in online search for decades.
+Google controls about 90% of the online search market.

-Microsoft executive Yusuf Mehdi provided a demonstration of the revamped Bing at a briefing with reporters.
-The new version is now live for a "limited preview," with a more full-scale launch coming soon, executives said.
+Microsoft executive Yusuf Mehdi provided a demonstration of the retooled Bing at a briefing with reporters.
+The new version is being teased for the public in a "limited preview," with a true public launch coming soon, executives said.
+At least initially, people will only be able to access the new AI-powered Bing services using Microsoft's own browser, Edge.

 More than just offering search results, the new Bing will be able to instantly create an itinerary for a vacation; offer ingredient substitutions in recipes; and annotate search results with links, citations and context on the right side of the search page.